-... the process used by natural resource trustees to determine the nature and extent of injury to trust resources caused by an oil spill or release of a hazardous substance.
+... the process used by natural resource trustees to determine the nature and extent of injury to trust natural resources caused by release of a hazardous substance.

-Anniston PCB Site Natural Resources
+Anniston PCB Site Trust Resources

 - surface water

 - groundwater

 - soils

 - sediment

 - benthos

 - mollusks

-- fish
+- fish (and sportfishing)

 - terrestrial invertebrates

 - reptiles and amphibians

 - birds

 - mammals

 - threatened/endangered species (12)

-... the process used by natural resource trustees to determine the nature and extent of injury to trust resources caused by an oil spill or release of a hazardous substance.
+... the process used by natural resource trustees to determine the nature and extent of injury to trust resources caused by releases of hazardous substances.